Launching dynamic pricing:

 CEO Imprice — dynamic pricing software, imprice.ai

-The algorithm for A / B testing of dynamic pricing in offline retail is as follows:
+The procedure for conducting A/B testing of dynamic pricing in offline retail consists of the following steps:

-Start dynamic pricing in one (test) store.
-Remain price management unchanged in the other (control) store.
+Implement dynamic pricing in one (test) store, while maintaining the existing pricing management approach in the other (control) store.

-At the end of the pilot, measure the dynamic pricing result.
-That is, calculate the difference in the target indicators of the control and pilot stores.
+Upon completion of the pilot, assess the results of dynamic pricing by calculating the difference in the target metrics between the control and test stores.

 1